 Measuring your triglyceride levels

-You can measure your triglyceride levels with a blood test.
+You can measure your triglyceride levels at home with a cholesterol blood test.
 Ideally, your triglycerides should be below 1.7 mmol/L. Your triglyceride levels will also usually be measured along with LDL, HDL, and total cholesterol.

 How to lower your triglyceride levels